techidaily/site-win11-tips/source/_posts/5-steps-to-disable-automatic-updates-in-windows.md

 5. Select the**Disabled** option.
 6. Hit**Apply** followed by**OK** .
 7. Next, press**Win + R** to open the Run dialog.
-8. Type**cmd** in the text box and press**Ctrl + Shift + Enter** to[open Command Prompt with administrative privileges](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+8. Type**cmd** in the text box and press**Ctrl + Shift + Enter** to [open Command Prompt with administrative privileges](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 9. Type**gpupdate /force** in the console and hit**Enter** to apply the Group Policy changes.

  If you want to re-enable automatic updates for Office apps later, simply set the**Enable Automatic Updates** policy to**Enabled** .

 ## 4\.
 How to Stop Automatic Office Updates With the Registry Editor

  You can also use the Registry Editor to make the above policy change and disable automatic Office updates on your computer.
-Since Registry Editor holds important settings for Windows and its apps, you should only use this method if you’re comfortable editing the[Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
+Since Registry Editor holds important settings for Windows and its apps, you should only use this method if you’re comfortable editing the [Windows Registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .

  If you decide to use this method, make sure you back up all the registry files or create a restore point beforehand.
-If you need help, refer to our guide on[how to create a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and follow the steps outlined there.
+If you need help, refer to our guide on [how to create a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) and follow the steps outlined there.

  Once you've done that, use the following steps to disable automatic Office updates via the Registry Editor.